-1 Boom or jib, including upper, lower and insert sections, chord members and lacings (Lacings are considered as primary structural members, unless demonstrated by the designer that failure of one lacing would not impair the structural integrity of the crane boom. )
+1 Boom or jib, including upper, lower and insert sections, chord members and lacings (Lacings are considered as primary structural members, unless demonstrated by the designer that failure of one lacing would not impair the structural integrity of the lifting appliance boom. )

-2 Center post, gantry, mast or "A"-frame, including chord members and other primary load carrying members

-3 Crane base (revolving frame and tub-structure), slew column

-4 Load carrying beams

-5 Eye plates, lugs and brackets

-6 Swing circle assembly and hold down bolts

-7 Pins and shafts

-8 Crane foundation, pedestal, and kingpost

-9 Fasteners loaded in tension in the load path of all primary structural members

-10 Hook blocks (Applicable only when treated as special component.
+- 2 Center post, gantry, mast or "A"-frame, including chord members and other primary load carrying members - 3 Lifting appliance base (revolving frame and tub-structure), slew column - 4 Load carrying beams - 5 Eye plates, lugs and brackets - 6 Swing circle assembly and hold down bolts - 7 Pins and shafts - 8 Lifting appliance foundation, pedestal, and kingpost - 9 Fasteners loaded in tension in the load path of all primary structural members - 10 Hook blocks (Applicable only when treated as special component.
 See 2-5/1.5 and 2-5/5.)